fatihsarpkaya/L4S/README.md

 To run this experiment on [FABRIC](https://fabric-testbed.net), you should have a FABRIC account with keys configured, and be part of a FABRIC project.
 You will need to have set up SSH keys and understand how to use the Jupyter interface in FABRIC.

+## Reproducing the figures using our experiment data

+You can use our experiment data directly to generate the figures in our replication paper.
+[Open In Colab](https://colab.research.google.com/drive/1A_0-mLgEVr4zma1-VdYhWUUVzcR6hYfk?usp=sharing)

 ## Run my Experiment

 To reproduce our experiments on FABRIC, log in to the FABRIC testbed's JupyterHub environment.
 Open a new terminal from the launcher, and run: